Often overshadowed by its neighbors, there's no shortage of amazing things to do in Guatemala.

 On top of all those small villages around the lake, Lake Atitlan itself is a beautiful place.

-Sometimes I'd wake up in the morning and think that I am on a beach in Southeast Asia, but then I'd see the volcanoes that surround the lake and be reminded I was in Guatemala.
+Sometimes I'd wake up in the morning and think that I was on a beach in Southeast Asia, but then I'd see the volcanoes that surround the lake and be reminded I was in Guatemala.

 10. Roast Marshmallows on Volcano Pacaya